-Clinical nurse specialist; Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed vocational clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Psychology trainee or person supervised as required by law; Qualified autism service provider or qualified autism service professional certified by a national entity; Registered dietician; Registered respiratory therapist; Speech and language pathologist.
+Audiologist; Board certified behavior analyst (BCBA); Certified nurse midwife; Chiropractor; Clinical nurse specialist; Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician; Physician; Physician; Physician assistant; Podiatrist; Psychologist; Psychology trainee or person supervised as required by law; Qualified autism service provider or qualified autism service professional certified by a national entity; Registered dietician; Registered nurse; Registered nurse; Registered respiratory therapist; Speech and language pathologist.
 Hemophilia Home Infusion Provider A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
-A Participating home infusion agency may not be a Participating Hemophilia Infusion Provider if it does not have an agreement with Blue Shield to furnish blood factor replacement products and services.
-Home Health Aide An individual who has successfully completed a state- approved training program, is employed by a home health agency or Hospice program, and provides personal care services in the home.
-Hospital An entity that meets one of the following criteria: A licensed and accredited facility primarily engaged in providing medical, diagnostic, surgical, or psychiatric services for the care and treatment of sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; • A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.
+A Participating home infusion agency may not be a Participating Hemophilia Infusion Provider if it does not have Home Health Aide an agreement with Blue Shield to furnish blood factor replacement products and services.
+An individual who has successfully completed a stateapproved training program, is employed by a home health agency or Hospica program, and provides personal care. agency or Hospice program, and provides personal care services in the home.

+Hospital An entity that meets one of the following criteria: A licensed and accredited facility primarily engaged in providing medical, diagnostic, surgical, or psychiatric services for the care and treatment of sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.
 A facility that is principally a rest home, nursing home, or home for the aged, is not included in this definition.
 Host Blue The local Blue Cross and/or Blue Shield licensee in a geographic area outside of California, within the BlueCard® Service Area.
 Infertility May be either of the following: A demonstrated condition recognized by a licensed Physician or surgeon as a cause for Infertility; or The inability to conceive a pregnancy or to carry a pregnancy to a live birth after a year of regular sexual relations without contraception.
 Intensive Outpatient Program An outpatient treatment program for mental health or substance use disorders that provides structure, monitoring, and medical/psychological intervention at least three hours per day, three times per week.
 Inter-Plan Arrangements Blue Shield's relationships with other Blue Cross and/or Blue Shield licensees, governed by the Blue Cross Blue Shield Association.
 Late Enrollee An eligible Employee or Dependent who declined enrollment in this coverage at the time of the initial enrollment period, and who subsequently requests enrollment for coverage, provided that the initial enrollment period was a period of at least 30 days.
 Coverage is effective for a Late Enrollee the earlier of 12 months from the date a written request for coverage is made or at the Employer's next open enrollment period.
 Medical Group An organization of Physicians who are generally located in the same facility and provide Benefits to Members, or an independent practice association (a group of Physicians in individual offices who form an organization to contract, manage, and share financial responsibilities for providing Benefits to Members).
-Medical Group Service Area The geographic area served by the Medical Group.